abysswarrior/packend/README.md

 # Why ?

-I created this website, to gather everything that needs to know about The Netherlands if you are a backend developer (*especially in python stack*) and you decided to immigrate to the Netherlands.
+I created this website, to gather everything that needs to know about The Netherlands. if you are a backend developer (*especially in python stack*) and you decided to immigrate to the Netherlands I hope that would help.

 # Contribution